This document describes a possible boundary node behaviour

 The behaviour described here is a form of measurement-based

-load control using three PCN marking states: not-marked,
+load control using two PCN marking states: not-marked, and

 Working Group Summary